astratow/Journal/01week/day4.md

 - I wrote [Banker's Roulette](bank_roul.py) program to choose name from the name list.
 Horrible little thing!
 - I struggled with [Treasure Island Map](map.py).
 I did it by watching video at the end.
 I could not work out how to put pieces together:(
 - I wrote [Rock Paper Scissors](rps.py) game.
 It was fairly easy as I written similar thing in JavaScript before.
-- I wrote [Average Height Calculator](av_height.py).
-Loops in Python are weird..
-I had to look up at solution.